godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Performs a transition into or out of a room programmatically.
+Runs a transition effect - generally used when entering or leaving a room.
+Transitions are implemented as Godot shaders.
+Custom transitions can be made
+by creating a shader in the ``game/scenes/transitions/shaders/`` folder within
+the escoria-core plugin folder.

 **Parameters**